marcomoesman/Qora/README.md

 ## Running Qora

-Run the program without any options to start the daemon and GUI.
+**Qora needs Java 8 to run and will not run (stable) on newer versions!**
-Run the program with the -cli option to access the daemon using the API.
+Run the program without any options to start the daemon and GUI, alternatively, run the program with the -cli option start the deamon without GUI.

 ## Tips